• Skip to primary navigation

 Below are step-by-step instructions on how to make General Tso's Chicken:

-1. Dice each chicken thigh into 1.5-inch pieces.
-Do not pat chicken thighs dry, some moisture is needed for the next step.
+1. Cut chicken: Dice chicken thighs into 1½-inch cubes.
+Do not pat dry - some moisture helps with the next step.

-1. Toss in fried chicken and mix with the sauce.
-Garnish with green onions and sesame seeds (optional).
-Enjoy!
+1. Finish: Toss the fried chicken quickly in the thickened sauce.
+Garnish with green onions and sesame seeds.
+Serve immediately.

 Pairing Suggestions